Origin of Giant Stellar Clumps in High-Redshift Galaxies: Identification of clumps

 \subsection{Simulation suite}

 We use a suite of cosmological simulations performed with the Adaptive Refinement Tree (ART) code \citep{Kravtsov:1997aa, Kravtsov:1999aa, Kravtsov:2003aa, Rudd:2008aa} and described in \citet{Li:2018aa} and \citet{Meng:2019aa}.
 All runs start with the same initial conditions in a periodic box of 4 comoving Mpc, so that the main halo has total mass $M_{200}\approx10^{12}\Msun$ at $z=0$, similar to that of the Milky Way.
 The ART code uses adaptive mesh refinement to increase spatial resolution in dense regions.
 There are $128^3$ root grid cells, setting the dark matter particle mass $m_{\rm DM}\approx10^6\Msun$.
 The finest refinement level is adjusted in runtime to keep the physical size of gas cells at that level between 3 and 6~pc.
 Because of strong stellar feedback, few cells reach the finest refinement level and the typical spatial resolution of molecular gas is 36--63~pc.
+We calculated the halo spin parameter $\lambda=J/(\sqrt{2}MVR)$ \citep{bullock_etal01} for our dark matter halos, where $J$ is the total angular momentum, $M$ is the halo mass, $V$ and $R$ are virial velocity and virial radius of the dark matter halo.
+The halo spin parameter varies in the range of $\sim$0.01-0.05, depending on the redshift.
+Here we list the halo spin parameters of our dark matter halos at the analyzed snapshots: $\lambda\sim$0.05 for SFE50 and SFE100 runs at $z$=1.50, $\lambda\sim$0.01 for SFE200 and SFE10 at $z$=1.78, and $\lambda\sim$0.04 for SFEturb run at $z$=1.98.

 The simulations include three-dimensional radiative transfer \citep{Gnedin:2001aa} of ionizing and UV radiation from stars \citep{Gnedin:2014aa} and extragalactic UV background \citep{Haardt:2001aa}, non-equilibrium chemical network of ionization states of hydrogen and helium, and phenomenological molecular hydrogen formation and destruction \citep{Gnedin:2011aa}.
 The simulations incorporate a subgrid-scale (SGS) model for unresolved gas turbulence \citep{Schmidt:2014aa,Semenov:2016aa}.
 Star formation is implemented with the continuous cluster formation (CCF) algorithm \citep{Li:2017ab} where each star particle represents a star cluster that forms at a local density peak and grows mass via accretion of gas until the feedback from its own young stars terminates the accretion.
 The feedback recipe includes early radiative and stellar wind feedback, as well as a supernova (SN) remnant feedback model \citep{Martizzi:2015aa, Semenov:2016aa}.
 The momentum feedback of the SN remnant model is boosted by a factor $f_{\rm boost}=5$ to compensate for numerical underestimation and to match the star formation history expected from abundance matching.
 To explore the variation of results with the speed of star formation, we ran a suite of simulations with different value of the local star formation efficiency (SFE) per free-fall time, $\epsff$.
 For full description of star formation and feedback recipe, see \citet{Li:2017ab, Li:2018aa}.